Shut Off Service

 - customer or customer's spouse is called to full-time active military service

 Before Service Is Shut Off

-Before we shut off service, we send a shut-off notice 10 days in advance.
+Except in situations when service was shut off for reasons of health or safety, before we shut off service, we send a shut-off notice 10 days in advance.
 The notice indicates the earliest date that service may be shut off and how to avoid it.

 To Avoid Being Shut Off

 If you receive a shut-off notice, you may contact us before the notice expires to pay what you owe or enter into a settlement agreement.
 Under the agreement, you make a down payment on the amount you owe, and pay the balance in installments.
 We’ll provide a copy of the agreement to you.
 If you don’t meet the terms of the agreement, your service may be shut off.